How to scale your AI use cases: A checklistÂ

-by Shlomo Ben-Hur Published 8 July 2021 in Brain circuits • 2 min read
+by Shlomo Ben-Hur Published July 8, 2021 in Brain Circuits • 2 min read

 It is extremely challenging for managers to get employees to change behavior, but it is not impossible.
 In part one, we looked at managers own behaviors and whether they were producing an environment that was conducive to change.
 After establishing best practices for yourself, you should focus on what is called the MAPS model: motivation, ability, psychological capital and supporting environment.
 Most managers tend to focus on ability, underestimating the importance of the other three levers.